Budapest 16th constituency

-The 16th constituency of Budapest (Budapesti 16. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
+The 16th constituency of Budapest (Budapesti 16. számú országgyűlési egyéni választókerület) is one of the single-member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 16.
 OEVK.

-Since 2014, it has been represented by István Hiller of the MSZP-Dialogue party alliance.
+Since 2026, it has been represented by Zoltán Tarr of the Tisza Party.

 Geography

 The 16th constituency is located in southern part of Pest.

 List of districts

 The constituency includes the following municipalities: